JMura18/OpenAT-Template/README.md

 ## How to Obtain the Device
 ### Do-it-Yourself (DIY) or Do-it-Together (DIT)

 This is an open-source assistive technology, so anyone is free to build it.
 All of the files and instructions required to build the device are contained within this repository.
-Refer to the Maker Guide below.
+Refer to the Build Instructions below.

 ## Build Instructions
 <!--- Outline the major steps required to create a build --->